devacfr/maven-config/src/site/markdown/usage.md

     <url>http://jcenter.bintray.com</url>
 </repository>
 ```
 As an alternative, you can also declare the repository for all of your projects.
 Go to the directory on the local computer where you just install Maven.
 Open and edit `conf/settings.xml` file.
-Add to the <profiles> section the following code:
+Add to the &lt;profiles&gt; section the following code:

 ```xml
 <profiles>